The following works involve Signed Language as a significant aspect of the plot:

 - In the 2009 CBBC 11 part series My Almost Famous Family youngest child Martha is deaf and what ever she 'says' appears on the screen, the other members of the family sign when speaking to her and when there's something they want her to 'hear' when she's in the room.

-- The West Wing featured deaf pollster Joey Lucas (played by deaf actress Marlee Matlin), as a recurring character, always accompanied by her interpreter Kenny.
+- The West Wing featured deaf pollster Joey Lucas (played by Marlee Matlin), as a recurring character, always accompanied by her interpreter Kenny.
 This led to copious amounts of ASL flying around, occasionally spreading to main characters:

 - Fargo features deaf hitman Mr. Wrench (played by deaf actor Russell Harvard) and his interpreter/partner Mr. Numbers.
 The two communicate in mostly unsubtitled ASL, leaving a lot of jokes and arguments exclusively for people who know ASL.

 - Al Jazeera Arabic has an in-vision (Arabic) Sign Language interpreter on some of its broadcasts.
 Since (given that Al Jazeera serves the Middle East) they tend to report on wars a lot, even non-deaf viewers of Al Jazeera Arabic can give a decent imitation of the Arabic sign for "air strikes."

 - ER has Peter Benton, whose son Reese (played by deaf actor Matthew Watkins) is deaf.
 Peter initially looks into surgeries and other methods to give Reese a chance to hear, but later accepts it and begins to learn Sign.